Georges-Gabriel de Pellieux: Esterhazy investigation

-In January 1895 Alfred Dreyfus, an army officer, was found guilty of authoring an anonymous note (bordereau) to the military attaché of the German embassy in Paris, and was exiled for life to Devil's Island off the coast of French Guiana.
+In January 1895 Alfred Dreyfus, a Jewish army officer, was found guilty of authoring an anonymous note (bordereau) to the military attaché of the German embassy in Paris, and was exiled for life to Devil's Island off the coast of French Guiana.
 Anti-semitism played a role in the court-martial verdict.
 Later Lieutenant-Colonel Georges Picquart, head of the Intelligence Service, found evidence that Major Ferdinand Walsin Esterhazy had written the bordereau, not Dreyfus.

 In November 1897 de Pellieux was ordered by General Billot to conduct an inquiry into the allegations against Esterhazy.

 He issued a report after three days in which he stated Esterhazy was not guilty and the Dreyfus case should not be reopened.

 When more evidence against Esterhazy was revealed, Pellieux was asked to reopen his inquiry.
 He did not review the new material.
 Instead he attacked Picquart's credibility and again declared Esterhazy innocent.

 The minister of war then ordered a formal investigation by Major Ravary.

 On 31 December 1897 Ravary found there was no basis for the charges against Esterhazy.

 To close the matter, on 9 January 1898 Esterhazy was arrested, tried and acquitted in two days in a conspicuously biased trial.

 Esterhazy thanked General de Pellieux for exposing the conspiracy against him.